gif12/Project-Godjira-Scam-Writeup/README.md

  ```

 4. This makes it obvious that this is a scam, not to mention, it being a bookmarklet.
-   - The victims token will be sent over the webhook to their Discord's `#mod-logs` hidden channel.
+   - The victims token will be sent over the webhook to their Discord server `#mod-logs` hidden channel.

 ## ⛔ Heads up!
 People have fallen for this, due to this tactic not being widely seen.
 I hate to see people loose time and money due to this.
 Remember the notes below.